-Here a teacher works one on one with a student to ensure their understanding of the lesson.
+Here a teacher works one on one with a student to ensure her understanding of the lesson.

 Parent's of typical children often take for granted how their children begin to imitate life and learn to play with cars, pretend kitchens and other toys and games.
 For many children with autism these types of activities need to be taught, including playing games and even playing with another peer.

-Here 2 students work together to learn how to take turns and play a game with each other.
+Here two students work together to learn how to take turns and play a game with each other.